AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 What if software system events could be selected using CSS-based selectors, e.g., for logging purposes?

-With this, software systems could load CSS-based configuration files with which developers could specify which events to log or to otherwise process.
+With this, software systems would be able to load CSS-based configuration files indicating those events to log or to otherwise process.

 ## Virtual DOM Structures

 To use CSS-based selectors on events, _virtual DOM structures_ can be considered.

-An event could be an element of one or more classes.
+An event could have one or more classes.
 This would resemble the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).

 ```xml
 <event class="cls1 cls2" />